Shopify/ulid-native/README.md

 both the `Generator` class and the `ULID` module, and returns a binary representation. `ULID.encode` and `ULID.decode` exist to convert between these formats.

+On my machine (a 2021 M1 Macbook Pro), generating the `generate` with default flags takes 100ns, and `generate_binary` takes 50ns.